WebAssembly/multi-value/proposals/multi-value/Overview.md

 ### Soundness Proof

-The typing of admininstrative instructions need to be generalised, see the paper.
+The typing of administrative instructions need to be generalised, see the paper.

 ## Possible Alternatives and Extensions